Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Response model validation

 \section{Response model validation}

-In this section, we evaluate the validity of the low-frequency and the hybrid responses with a variety of tests: overlap calculations, timing benchmarks, memory usage, and power consumption.
-These two novel approaches have been implemented in the Python framework \phenomxpy~\cite{Garcia-Quiros:2025usi}, while the full response was already implemented by Garc\'\i{}a-Quir\'os et. al.~\cite{Garcia-Quiros:2025usi}.
+In this section, we evaluate the validity of the low-frequency and the hybrid responses with a variety of tests: mismatch calculations, timing benchmarks, memory usage, and power consumption.
+These two novel approaches have been implemented in the Python framework \phenomxpy~\cite{Garcia-Quiros:2025usi}, while the full response was already implemented by Garc\'\i{}a-Quir\'os \textit{et. al.}~\cite{Garcia-Quiros:2025usi}.

-Although realistic LISA noise is expected to be non-stationary and non-Gaussian (see e.g.~\cite{redbook, PhysRevLett.116.231101}), for simplicity we will work under the assumption of of stationary and Gaussian noise.
+Although realistic LISA noise is expected to be non-stationary and non-Gaussian (see e.g.~\cite{redbook, PhysRevLett.116.231101}), for simplicity we will work under the assumption of stationary and Gaussian noise.
 Based on this, the noise-weighted inner product is defined as~\cite{PhysRevD.44.3819, PhysRevD.46.5236} (see App.~\ref{subsec:app:scalar_product} for a more detailed derivation):

 where $x$ and $y$ represent two arbitrary time series, and $S_{\rm{n}}$ is the single-sided PSD.
+Complex conjugation is indicated with $(*)$ and tildes denote Fourier transforms (see App.~\ref{sec:app:fourier_conventions} for the Fourier conventions followed).
 In practice, the upper cutoff frequency $f_{\mathrm{max}}$ is often set by the signal, while the lower cutoff $f_{\mathrm{min}}$ is a result of the detector’s technology.
-For the accuracy tests we will compute the \emph{overlap} which quantifies the agreement between two signals and is given by
+For the accuracy tests we will compute the \emph{overlap}, which quantifies the agreement between two signals and is given by

 between the $A$, $E$, and $T$ outputs obtained with the full response and with our approximate versions.
 We also define the mismatch $\mathcal{M}$ as $\mathcal{M}=1-|\mathcal{O}|$, which takes values between 0 and 1.
 If two signals are identical the mismatch is 0.
 Note that here we do not define the mismatch as is usually done, with an optimization over time and phase of coalescence, because we do not vary the waveform, but only the response.
+However, by taking the absolute value of the overlap, we implicitly optimize over a constant phase offset between the signals.
+This simplification is justified for the present analysis, as we are comparing different response models where the projected signals are already phase-aligned, as we will show in Sec.~\ref{subsec:golden_binary}.

 In the following sections, we adopt the mismatch as a metric to assess the accuracy of the low-frequency and hybrid responses in comparison to the full response.
 Additionally, we use the recent Python implementation \cite{Garcia-Quiros:2025usi} of the aligned-spin model \phTHM~\cite{PhysRevD.103.124060,PhysRevD.105.084039}, to generate $h_{+}(t)$ and $h_{\times}(t)$, for the three LISA response models.
 Unless the contrary is specified, we will generate the GW polarizations including all the spherical harmonic mode content available in the model, \mbox{$(l,m)= \{(2,\pm 2), (2,\pm 1), (3,\pm 3), (4,\pm 4), (5,\pm 5)\}$}.